BoostV/process-optimizer-api/README.md

 # How do I get started

-If you have Docker installed the API can be started locally by running the script `build-and-run.sh`
+If you have Docker installed the API can be started locally, in development mode, by running the script `build-and-run.sh`

 Alternatively the project can be build and run with the following commands: